digitalrebar/doc/api/api/template.rst

 The following variables are used for expansion within templates and the Bootenv variables, BootParams and Template Paths.
 These variables are referenced within an escape sequence pair.
-{{ }} is the mark for evaulation.
+{{ }} is the mark for evaluation.
 This is the golang template format.
 More information about the syntax can be found `here <https://golang.org/pkg/text/template/>`_.

 +---------------------+------------------------------------------------------------------+